-The D-Link DAP-1520 is one of the simplest and cheapest extenders on test, retailing for just £30.
-For that you still get a dual-band extender capable of reaching theoretical speeds of up to 300Mbps over the 2.4GHz band and 433Mbps over 5GHz.
+The D-Link DAP-1520 is one of the simplest and least expensive extenders on test, retailing at just £30.
+For this price, you still get a dual-band extender capable of reaching theoretical speeds of up to 300Mbps over the 2.4GHz band, and 433Mbps over 5GHz.

 This is a markedly smaller device than the other extenders here.
-It will comfortably sit alongside other plugs and only extends 42mm below the dimensions of the plug itself.
+It sits comfortably alongside other plugs and only extends 42mm below the dimensions of the plug itself.

-However, with its compact form comes a modest feature set.
-There’s no Ethernet port for connecting wired devices to the extended network; no off switch for the extender; and, most importantly, there’s less room inside for more powerful aerials, therefore resulting in reduced speed and range.
+With its compact form, however, comes a modest feature set.
+There’s no off switch for the extender; no Ethernet port for connecting wired devices to the extended network; and, most importantly, there’s less room inside for more powerful aerials, which means reduced speed and range.

-Thankfully, setup is as easy as any other extender, with a quick tap of the WPS button all that’s needed to get everything going.
+It is as easy to set up as any other extender, needing only a quick tap of the WPS button to get everything going.
 What’s more, unlike some other devices on test, it extended both 2.4GHz and 5GHz networks straight away, without having to press the WPS button again to connect to the second band.

-When it comes to performance, the DAP-1520 inevitably can’t keep up with more expensive extenders, but it still put in a decent set of results.
+When it comes to performance, the DAP-1520 inevitably can’t compete with more expensive extenders, but it still put in a decent set of results.
 At 5GHz, it could deliver 69.8Mbpps in the short-range test and it still managed 43.5Mbps in the long-range test.

 At 2.4GHz, it hit a reasonable 32.9Mbps at short-range but it struggled at long range, managing only 14.5Mbps.
-Most of the extenders were pretty close to their limit in the long-range test – only a few steps further away and they all struggled – but the D-Link was noticeably closer to its limit.
+Most of the extenders were pretty close to their limits in the long-range test – only a few steps further away and they all struggled – but the D-Link was noticeably closer.

-Overall, though, for £30 the DAP-1520 does what it needs to.
-It’s easy to setup, works reliably and provides enough speed and range to get the basics done.
+Overall, though, at £30 the DAP-1520 does what it needs to.
+It’s easy to set up, reliable and provides enough speed and range to get the basics done.

 - Good overall range and speed